jzitelli/poolvr/README.md

 ## About:

-This project began as an experimental example that I introduced into my fork of [Primrose](https://github.com/capnmidnight/Primrose).
-It became my entry into the [Leap Motion 3D Jam](http://itch.io/jam/leapmotion3djam) (at literally the last minute).

-**poolvr** uses [three.js](https://github.com/mrdoob/three.js) to provide WebGL graphics and [Cannon.js](https://github.com/schteppe/cannon.js) to provide realtime physics.
+**poolvr** uses [three.js](https://github.com/mrdoob/three.js) to provide WebGL graphics and [Cannon.js](https://github.com/schteppe/cannon.js) to provide real-time physics.
 If you use a WebVR-enabled browser, you can play in VR!
 This feature uses [webvr-boilerplate](https://github.com/borismus/webvr-boilerplate).
 The three.js pool table scene and Cannon.js world is defined procedurally via a Python script.

+This project began as an experimental example that I introduced into my fork of [Primrose](https://github.com/capnmidnight/Primrose), which was my own starting point for WebVR development.  **poolvr** became my [entry]() into the [Leap Motion 3D Jam](http://itch.io/jam/leapmotion3djam) (at literally the last minute).  **poolvr** is the main WebVR project that I'm working on now.
+It's been improved since the [Leap Motion 3D Jam](http://itch.io/jam/leapmotion3djam) ended!
+Some amazing features are planned!